docsforadobe/after-effects-plugin-guide/docs/ppro/plug-ins-reloaded.md

 # Plug-Ins… Reloaded

-On it’s first launch, Premiere Pro loads all the plug-ins, reads the PiPL, and sends PF_Cmd_GLOBAL_SETUP to determine the plug-ins’ capabilities.
+On it's first launch, Premiere Pro loads all the plug-ins, reads the PiPL, and sends PF_Cmd_GLOBAL_SETUP to determine the plug-ins' capabilities.
 To save time on future application launches, it saves some of these capabilities in what we call the plug-in cache (the registry on Windows, a Property List file on macOS).
 The next time the application is launched, the cached information is used wherever possible, rather than loading the plug-ins.

 When debugging, you can always force a reload of all the plug-ins by holding down the Shift key when launching Premiere Pro.